 Students who have majors in Classics may approach the Director of Undergraduate Studies, or any member of the Classics Department faculty, to discuss the option of writing a senior honors thesis.
 This may be done at any time.
 That said, work toward the writing of a thesis must begin at the latest during the second semester of the student’s junior year.
 At that point, the student should have a GPA of 3.65, both overall, and in the major.
-Exceptions to this rule can be made in some circumstances.
-This must be discussed with the Director of Undergraduate Studies.

 The core idea of producing a senior thesis is that the student will gain experience conducting scholarly research in Classics at a professional level.
 Therefore, this paper should be a substantial piece of work, demonstrating a significant grasp of what scholarship is, and how it works.
 It is expected that students will engage in a sophisticated manner with the primary sources, and likewise with the modern scholarship on his or her topic.
 There is no required length for the thesis.
 This will vary, from project to project, depending upon the nature of the topic selected.
 Nonetheless, theses should be substantial enough that they require something on the order of 30 pages, and probably more, of writing.